startyourlab/website/docs/tutorials/git-goals.md

 ## Setup

 You can participate in this tutorial using just the GitHub.com interface.
-To setup this tutorial, simply open the [Git Goal Tutorial's GitHub repository](https://github.com/startyourlab/git-goals-tutorial).
-To complete the tutorial, follow the steps below on this page.
+To setup this tutorial, open the [Git Goal Tutorial's GitHub repository](https://github.com/startyourlab/git-goals-tutorial) in a new browser window.
+The steps to follow for this tutorial are detailed here on this page.

 ### Pick the guide that's right for you